-The syntax of SELECT is relatively complex.
-This section describes the syntax of SIMPLE SELECT.
+The syntax of the SELECT statement is relatively complex.
+This section describes the syntax of the SIMPLE SELECT statement.

 Purpose